| |

 tel: + 44(0)1865 280617

-eMail: m0noyios at maths dot ox dot ac dot uk
+email: my surname at maths dot ox dot ac dot uk

 the Mathematical and

-Computational Finance Group, and a Fellow of Lady
+Computational Finance Group, a Fellow of Lady

 I obtained BSc Physics and PhD Theoretical Physics degrees from